What is Obesity Treatment?

 Plentity®

-How Does Plentity® Work?
+How Does Plenity® Work?
 The pill is swallowed with meals and contains thousands of small particles that expand up to 100 times when taken with water.
 It has the firmness of solid food, similar to vegetables.
-Plentity® mixes with food in the stomach and travels down the intestines in this enlarged form.
+Plenity® mixes with food in the stomach and travels down the intestines in this enlarged form.
 The pill expands in the stomach and stays expanded as it works its way through the first part of the intestines.
-When Plentity® reaches the end of the intestines (colon or large intestine), the water is reabsorbed by the intestines.
+When Plenity® reaches the end of the intestines (colon or large intestine), the water is reabsorbed by the intestines.
 When the intestines reabsorb the water, the particles shrink down to their original small size and get eliminated with the next bowel movement.